 Onsite ADA Accessible Restroom Facilities

-There are four restrooms in the museum building.
-They are located in the museum gallery and gift shop.
-THERE ARE NO RESTROOMS BY THE LIGHTHOUSE.
-Please use the restroom before going on
+There are restrooms located near the admissions & gift shop facility.
+THERE ARE NO RESTROOMS NEXT TO THE LIGHTHOUSE.
+Please use the restroom before going out to tour the lighthouse.

 Indoor & Outdoor Exhibits

-The Museum exhibits, Tindall House and Keeper’s Workshop Exhibit are indoors and air-conditioned.
-The Lighthouse, Tindall Pioneer Homestead (grounds area) and Lighthouse Deck area are outdoors and exposed to weather.
+The Tindall Pioneer Home and Keeper’s Workshop exhibits are indoors and air-conditioned.
+The Lighthouse, Seminole Chickee, Tindall Pioneer Homestead (grounds area) and Lighthouse Deck area are outdoors and exposed to weather.
 The museum building exhibit Five Thousand Years on the Loxahatchee is currently closed in preparation for US 1 Bridge construction.

 The Jupiter Inlet Lighthouse & Museum is operated by the Loxahatchee River Historical Society, managing partner in the Jupiter Inlet Lighthouse Outstanding Natural Area.